awsdocs/aws-codedeploy-user-guide/doc_source/managed-policies.md

   For more information, see [Step 2: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.

 You can also create custom IAM policies to grant permissions for CodeDeploy actions and resources\.
-You can attach these custom policies to the IAM users or groups who require those permissions\.
+You attach these custom policies to IAM roles, and then you assign the roles to users or groups who require the permissions\.

 ## CodeDeploy managed policies and notifications<a name="notifications-permissions"></a>